emirhanyener/class-easy/README.md

 # class-easy
-**class-easy** is a web based software developer tool for creating easy class diagram and fast code export for any object oriented language.
+**class-easy** is a javascript based online software developer tool for creating easy class diagram and fast code export for any object oriented language.
 ## About class-easy
 It is used to create and manage class management and class structure for software.